 There are several Unusual Options Activity* scanners on the market, and with a Benzinga Pro is one on the market.
 There are several tools within Benzinga Pro that allow you to search for Unusual Options Activity.

-The Unusual Options Signals tool helps you get alerts to these types of trades.
+The Unusual Options Signals tool is designed specifically for helping you to get alerts on unusual options activity.
 These real-time alerts can be filtered by Watchlists, float, price, volume, and more.
 You can also choose what type of alerts you receive, including desktop, audio, or synthesized voice.

 This tool only shows large options trades, including large blocks or sweeps.